apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 To learn more about this topic, [please review this guide](Configuring-Ticketing-Components.html).

-### Encryption
+### Signing & Encryption

 The encryption key must be randomly-generated string whose length is defined by the encryption key size setting.

-### Signing

-This is a JWK whose length is defined by the encryption key size setting.
+The signing key is a JWK whose length is defined by the encryption key size setting.

 ### Cleaner